The current deadline for entries is Friday 15th May.

 - Use of poetic forms and structure

-All entries must be received by the Schools Library Services by Friday 3rd April 2020
+All entries must be received by the Schools Library Services by the revised deadline date (see top of page)

 - Entries must be appropriate to the theme!